 The government intercepted an e-mail from a suspected terrorist in Pakistan to identify and find Zazi, Joyce said, and used phone records to help identify one of Zazi’s co-conspirators, Adis Medunjanin.
 Zazi pleaded guilty to participating in the plot while Medunjanin was convicted of crimes in federal court.

 Monitoring of foreigners’ Internet activity also helped in the discovery of a plan to bomb the office of a Danish newspaper that published cartoon depictions of the Prophet Muhammad, Joyce said.
 That plot involved David Headley, a Pakistani-American who was arrested in 2009 for helping coordinate the 2008 shooting and bombing attacks in Mumbai that killed 166 people.

 Headley was convicted in January in a U.S. federal court for his role in the attacks.

-The Obama administration has confirmed the existence of a program compelling Verizon Communications Inc. (VZ) to provide the NSA with customers’ telephone records.
+The Obama administration has confirmed the existence of a program compelling Verizon Communications Inc. (VZ:US) to provide the NSA with customers’ telephone records.
 It also has confirmed the existence of a separate program, called Prism, that monitors the Internet activity of foreigners believed to be located outside the U.S. and plotting terrorist attacks.

 Administration officials have defended the surveillance programs as legal and conducted under the supervision of a federal court and members of Congress.